Skip to main content

 Conditional distribution of latent function given observed function

-Once we have an observation, say bernoulli<set<X>,X) -> bool>{x}, what does the confusion matrix tell us?
-Let’s abstract the problem a bit so we can focus on deriving the result.
+Once we have an observation bernoulli<set<X>,X) -> bool>{x}, what does the confusion matrix tell us?
+Let me abstract the problem.

 Let XX and YY be random variables.
-Assume that P(X=xY=y)P(X = x | Y = y) is difficult to compute, but P(Y=yX=x)P(Y = y | X = x) is easy.
-(This is the case for the confusion matrix.
-We know the conditional distribution of the observed set-indicator function given the latent set-indicator function, but we want to know the conditional distribution of the latent set-indicator function given the observed set-indicator function, which is not directly available.)
+Suppose P(X=xY=y)P(X = x | Y = y) is hard to compute, but P(Y=yX=x)P(Y = y | X = x) is easy.
+(This is exactly the situation with confusion matrices: we know the conditional distribution of the observed function given the latent one, but we want the reverse.)

 P(X=xY=y)=P(Y=yX=x)P(X=x)P(Y=y) P(X = x | Y = y) = \frac{P(Y = y | X = x) P(X = x)}{P(Y = y)}